Debugging Slow PostgreSQL Queries in Production

 max_client_conn = 500

-Setting up PgBouncer wasn't part of the immediate incident response โ we did that the next morning when things were calmer.
-But the effect was stark.
-CPU utilization on the Postgres server, which had been hovering around 85-90% even after the query fixes, dropped to about 25%.
-Connection-related wait times essentially disappeared.
+Deployed PgBouncer the next morning when things were calmer.
+Effect was stark.
+Postgres CPU, which had been hovering 85-90% even after the query fixes, dropped to about 25%.
+Connection wait times disappeared.

-I should mention something about PgBouncer in transaction mode that bit us later: prepared statements don't work.
-When a connection is shared between clients at the transaction level, server-side prepared statements from one client can interfere with another.
-Our ORM was using prepared statements by default, and after we deployed PgBouncer we got a wave of prepared statement does not exist errors.
+One gotcha about PgBouncer in transaction pooling mode that bit us later: prepared statements don't work.
+When connections are shared between clients at the transaction level, server-side prepared statements from one client interfere with another.
+Our ORM used prepared statements by default.
+After deploying PgBouncer, a wave of prepared statement does not exist errors.
 Had to add ?prepared_statements=false to the connection string.
 One of those things you learn by getting hit with it.
-The PgBouncer docs mention it, but honestly who reads docs cover to cover during an incident.

 ALTER SYSTEM SET log_min_duration_statement = 500;